mkiang/dynamic_inequality/data_raw/README.md

 - [`age_year_month_hispanic_2018_2022.txt`](https://wonder.cdc.gov/controller/saved/D176/D289F637)
 - [`age_year_month_nonhisp_singlerace_2018_2022.txt`](https://wonder.cdc.gov/controller/saved/D176/D289F638)

 Now that we downloaded the files at three time points: (1) February 17, 2022; (2) May 3, 2022; and (3) July 16, 2022.
-The July version are the data used in the publication.
+The February and July versions are the data used in the publication.